MPAS-Dev/compass/docs/developers_guide/overview.rst

 unless it is from ``mpas_tools`` or another external python package.

-An MPAS core in ``compass`` could, theoretically, build out functionality as complex as in MPAS-Model.
-This has already been accomplished for the 3 idealized test cases included in ``compass``.
+An MPAS core in ``compass`` could, theoretically, build out functionality as complex as in the MPAS components themselves.
+This has already been accomplished for several of the idealized test cases included in ``compass``.

 The shared functionality in the :ref:`dev_ocean` is described in :ref:`dev_ocean_framework`.